deadlyvipers/dojo_rules/introduction.md

-ntroduction of thecwlzone to the dojo_rules repo
+Introduction of thecwlzone to the dojo_rules repo
 My favorite Code School path is Ruby

+* Ruby
+* Shell
+* Perl